Thank you!

 No. Short-term, manageable stress can be part of learning, adaptation, and normal life.
 The problem begins when stress becomes too intense, too frequent, too unpredictable, or too difficult to recover from.

 Urban life can be stressful even for humans: noise, crowds, unpredictable routines, limited space, and constant stimulation are not exactly a nervous system spa.
 Dogs live in the same environment, but they also depend on humans: our lifestyles, routines, expectations, and beliefs shape what they can and cannot do.
-Sometimes this limits dogs’ ability to meet their physical, social, emotional, or cognitive needs, which can contribute to chronic stress.
+Sometimes this limits dogs’ ability to meet their physical, social, emotional, or cognitive needs — and when it goes on for too long, it can contribute to chronic stress.

 For dog professionals and caregivers